rneha725/system_design_concepts/Systems/Messaging Systems/Kafka.md

 ## Kafka Guarantees
 - Records in a parition are always in sequence.
 Not across topics.
 - Record related to one key always written to one partition.

+## Performance
+- Scalability: Two important features of Kafka contribute to its scalability.
+A Kafka cluster can easily expand or shrink (brokers can be added or removed) while in operation and without an outage.
+A Kafka topic can be expanded to contain more partitions.
+Because a partition cannot expand across multiple brokers, its capacity is bounded by broker disk space.
+Being able to increase the number of partitions and the number of brokers means there is no limit to how much data a single topic can store.
+- Fault-tolerance and reliability: Kafka is designed in such a way that a broker failure is detectable by ZooKeeper and other brokers in the cluster.
+Because each topic can be replicated on multiple brokers, the cluster can recover from broker failures and continue to work without any disruption of service.
+- Throughput: By using consumer groups, consumers can be parallelized, so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.
+- Low Latency: 99.99% of the time, data is read from disk cache and RAM; very rarely, it hits the disk

 ## Pros and cons: tradeoffs

 ## Resources